Russia's Wagner group appears to do U-turn on Bakhmut withdrawal | Law-Order

 Ukrainian troops have been pushed back in recent weeks but have clung on in the city to inflict as many Russian losses as possible ahead of Kyiv's planned big push against the invading forces along the 1,000-km (620-mile) front line.
 EVACUATION

-The Ukrainian military said on Sunday that Russian forces were evacuating residents from the town that serves the Russian-occupied Zaporizhzhia nuclear power plant in southern Ukraine.
-In its morning update, Ukraine's General Staff said Russian forces were evacuating local Russian passport-holders to the port city of Berdyansk and the town of Prymorsk, both on the coast of the Sea of Azov.
+Ukrainian President Volodymyr Zelenskiy said in his nightly video address that nine Ukrainian explosives experts who were engaged in demining were killed in a single Russian attack in the southern Kherson region on Saturday.
+"They were...restoring safety for our people," Zelenskiy said.

+The general staff of Ukraine's armed forces said on Sunday that Russians were continuing to remove what it described as looted property from frontline settlements in occupied areas of Zaporizhzhia region under the pretext of capturing civilians.
 In Mykolaiv, governor Vitaliy Kim said in a social media post that a building and territory belonging to an unspecified enterprise were damaged overnight after Russian long-range bombers targeted his southern region with five Kh-22 cruise missiles.
-Ukrainian air force spokesman Yuriy Ihnat told local television on Sunday morning that six of those missiles had been fired at Ukraine overnight but none had hit its target.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)